codio-c5/C5-Development/.guides/content/1-6-Shift-Ciphers-59d6.md

 |||info
 # Note
-A cipher can have multiple keys!
+A cipher can have multiple keys, making it much more difficult to decrypt.
 |||
   |||info
 # Note